ElementLi/fullstack-kit/Nginx & Let's Encrypt on Ubuntu.md

 ## Step 2 — Obtain a Certificate

 Let's Encrypt provides a variety of ways to obtain SSL certificates, through various plugins.
-Unlike the Apache plugin, which is covered in [a different tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-14-04), most of the plugins will only help you with obtaining a certificate which you must manually configure your web server to use.
 Plugins that only obtain certificates, and don't install them, are referred to as "authenticators" because they are used to authenticate whether a server should be issued a certificate.

-We'll show you how to use the **Webroot** plugin to obtain an SSL certificate.
+We'll use the **Webroot** plugin to obtain an SSL certificate.

 ### How To Use the Webroot Plugin